zynsteve/zynsteve.github.io/_posts/2018-02-23-exploring-elasticsearch.md

 ## Introduction
 > Elasticsearch is a distributed, RESTful search and analytics engine capable of solving a growing number of use cases.
 As the heart of the Elastic Stack, it centrally stores your data so you can discover the expected and uncover the unexpected.

+Elasticsearch is a search seriver based on Lucene.
+It provides a distributed full-text search engine based on RESTful web API.
+Elasticsearch is developed with Java, and is deployed under Apache licence.
+It is a popular enterprise search engine.

+## Why Elasticsearch
+The disadvantages of relational database:
++ can not score
++ can not be distributed
++ can not parse complicated search request
++ low efficiency
++ can not tokenize

 ## Key Concepts
 ### Node